Title 37: Patents, Trademarks, and Copyrights

 (i) Drawings must be in black ink on white 8½ ″ × 11″ unruled paper.
 A drawing of a design should include appropriate surface shading which shows clearly the character and contour of all surfaces of any 3-dimensional aspects of the design.
 Surface shading is also necessary to distinguish between any open and solid areas of the design.
 Solid black surface shading is not permitted except when used to represent the black color as well as color contrast.

 (ii) The use of broken lines in drawings depicting the design is understood to be for illustrative purposes only and forms no part of the claimed design.
 Structure that is not part of the design, but that is considered necessary to show the environment in which the design is used, may be represented in the drawing by broken lines.
-This includes any portion of the vessel hull in which the design is embodied or applied that is not considered part of the design.
-When the claimed design is only surface ornamentation to the vessel hull, the vessel hull in which it is embodied must be shown in broken lines.
+This includes any portion of the vessel in which the design is embodied or applied that is not considered part of the design.
+When the claimed design is only surface ornamentation to the vessel, the vessel in which it is embodied must be shown in broken lines.

 (iii) When broken lines are used, they should not intrude upon or cross the depiction of the design and should not be of heavier weight than the lines used in depicting the design.
 Where a broken line showing of environmental structure must necessarily cross or intrude upon the representation of the design and obscure a clear understanding of the design, such an illustration should be included as a separate figure, in addition to other figures which fully disclose the subject matter of the design.